Book now to make an appointment with Lindsey!

 Lindsey also offers Clinical Supervision services to therapists, support workers, students and therapy teams.
 She believes in the importance of communities working together to enhance their therapeutic skills and to offer one another support through challenging cases.
 Lindsey encourages safety, empowerment and accountability in her work as a Clinical Supervisors.

 In addition to her private practice, she has worked for public and non-profit organizations.
 She has worked as a family Counsellor with Family Services of Greater Vancouver, as a clinical addictions Counsellor at Maple Ridge Treatment Center, as a group facilitator for parents of children with Down syndrome at the Down Syndrome Research Foundation and as a Counsellor at SHARE Family & Community Services.

-Lindsey's role as a mother of 3 and stepmother of 2 has enrichened both her personal and professional lives.
+Lindsey's role as a mother of 3 has enrichened both her personal and professional lives.
 Both the challenges and blessings have allowed her new perspectives to draw on in her work.

 Lindsey sees clients in Vancouver, West Vancouver locations.